awslabs/seed-farmer/docs/getting-started/index.md

 This section provides instructions to get started with Seed-Farmer and be ready to deploy an application.

-SeedFarmer can run on local compute and on compute within a CI/CD pipeline -- the setup requirements are the same.
+Seed-Farmer can run on local compute and on compute within a CI/CD pipeline -- the setup requirements are the same.

-- **Installation** -  SeedFarmer needs to be installed where the CLI will be invoked.
+- **Installation** -  Seed-Farmer needs to be installed where the CLI will be invoked.
 It is a one-time event for new compute resources.

-- **Bootstrapping** - the steps necessary to prepare your AWS Accounts to use SeedFarmer.
+- **Bootstrapping** - the steps necessary to prepare your AWS Accounts to use Seed-Farmer.
 It is a one-time event for each AWS account to be used for deploying AWS Resources.

-SeedFarmer uses a **toolchain account** and a **target account**.
+Seed-Farmer uses a **toolchain account** and a **target account**.
 Though named as _account_, these are region-specific in context:  the toolchain account and target account store their data in their designated region, respectively.

 <div align="center"><img src="../static/multi-account-setup.png" alt="MultiSetup"/></div>